emundo/emubot/docs/nlp_adapter/dialogflow.rst

         name: 'dialogflowV2',
     };

-The ``url`` is not required for dialogflow version 2 since we will use the dialogflow dependency.
-The language codes can be found in the dialogflow docs.
+The ``url`` is not required for dialogflow version 2 since we will use the :code:`dialogflow` package.
+The language codes can be found in the Dialogflow docs.
 More information regarding the :code:`executionIndex` and :code:`minScore` can be found at :ref:`custom_nlp_adapter`.